 COLLECTED COMICS 2

 CC#2: This week also saw the release of the second reprint collection, Collected Comics #2.
 While not officially designated a "Winter Special", the first was the Summer one and for the rest of the run they'd be given such names.
 This one included the second half of the original US mini-series (#5 to #8 of Transformers UK) and with it definitive proof the Transformers were officially part of the Marvel Universe.
 We'd already seen the Savage Land in an early issue and they'd later crossover with G.I.
 Joe (UK version and twice for the US version) and of course Death's Head was created by Marvel UK and first appeared in Transformers.
 But for now there's some highlights from Spider-Man's guest appearance!

 I had to post this up at the time too.
 It may be from the 80s but there's something awfully familiar about this panel.

-Also this issue a hefty bit of reading for the young target audience, a catch-up for new readers (an awful lot has happened in 35 issues!) and who else had any of these Tell-A-Tale books and cassettes?
+Also this issue a hefty bit of reading for the young target audience in the form of a catch-up for new readers (an awful lot has happened in 35 issues) and who else had any of these Tell-A-Tale books and cassettes?
 For Transformers or any other franchise?

 Also, the first Transformers Annual was on its way to Santa's Grotto for many young fans.

-With the final issue sitting on top of the baubles I was using to decorate my Christmas tree, we've come to the very end of November.
+With the final issue sitting on top of the baubles I was using to decorate my Christmas tree we've come to the very end of November.
 However, the next issue is already up on Instagram so get over there and have a nosey.
-The next monthly round-up on the blog will be with you on (hopefully) Thursday 4th January 2018(!) but before then I simply won't be able to let the Christmas issue and Annual pass... so check back soon!
+The next monthly round-up on the blog will be with you on Thursday 4th January 2018(!) but before then I simply won't be able to let the Christmas issue and Annual pass.
+So check back soon!